Effect of public proceedings

 In appeals against FCO decisions, persons and associations of persons whose interests are substantially affected by the decision and who, upon their application, have been admitted by the cartel authority to the proceedings may inspect the court files.
 The FCO can prevent inspection of its records if this is necessary for important reasons, in particular to protect leniency applications and business secrets.

-To prevent the claimant from bypassing the disclosure procedure, the claimant cannot access the competition authority’s files based on Sections 406e and 475 StPO – except for the (final) fining decision, Section 89c (5) sentence 2 GWB.
+To prevent the claimant from bypassing the disclosure procedure, the claimant cannot access the competition authority’s files based on Sections 406(e) and 475 StPO – except for the (final) fining decision.

-Leniency applications are shielded from subsequent disclosure (Section 33g (4), 89c (4) GWB).
-However, this does not apply to pre-existing information that exists irrespective of the proceedings of a competition authority (see question 7).
+Leniency applications are shielded from subsequent disclosure.
+However, this does not apply to pre-existing information that exists irrespective of the proceedings of a competition authority (see question 6).

-Prior to the 9th Amendment to the GWB, information submitted in a cartel settlement was only protected from disclosure as far as it contained business secrets; see questions 7 and 8.
+Prior to the 9th Amendment of the GWB, information submitted in a cartel settlement was only protected from disclosure as far as it contained business secrets; see questions 6 and 7.

-Under the new regime, settlement submissions are protected from disclosure, Sections 33g (4), 89c (4) GWB (see questions 7 and 8).
+Under the current regime, settlement submissions are protected from disclosure (see questions 6 and 7).

 Commencing a private antitrust action

-Claimants may seek compensation for damages, interest on those damages and reimbursement for legal fees as provided by statutory law (see question 40).
+Claimants may seek compensation for damage, interest on those damage and reimbursement for legal fees as provided by statutory law (see question 40).
 Treble or other sorts of punitive damages are not available.
 In accordance with general principles of German civil law, cartel damages claims are to put the claimant in a position to recover the damage the claimant actually suffered, neither less nor more.